xpqz/Couchzilla.jl/docs/src/index.md

 The main differences are:

 1. Text indexes - Cloudant integrates with Lucene.
 CouchDB only has json indexes in its Mango implementation.
-2. Rate capping - as Cloudant sells its service in terms of provisioned throughput capacity, Cloudant will occasionally throw a 429 error indicating that the cap has been
+2. Rate capping - as Cloudant sells its service in terms of provisioned throughput capacity, Cloudant will occasionally throw a 429 error indicating that the cap has been hit.
+3. API keys – Cloudant has a separate auth system distinct from CouchDB's `_users` database.
+4. Geospatial indexes – Cloudant has sophisticated geospatial capabilities which are not present in CouchDB.

 ## Getting Started